Roasted Beets & Carrots with Burrata Salad

 Roasted Beets & Carrots with Burrata Salad is a balanced, vegetable-forward dish that combines warm, caramelized vegetables with cool, creamy burrata and a bright citrus vinaigrette.
 The roasting process intensifies the natural sweetness of the beets and carrots, creating deep flavor without heavy seasoning.
 When paired with fresh greens and soft burrata, the result is a salad that feels both comforting and refreshing.

 This recipe is built for real-life cooking.
 The vegetables roast hands-free in the oven, the dressing comes together quickly, and the final assembly is flexible.
 It works well as a light main dish, a holiday side, or an elegant addition to a shared table.
+This roasted beet and carrot salad with burrata is a simple oven-roasted vegetable dish topped with creamy cheese and citrus dressing, ready in under one hour.

 What makes this salad dependable is its structure.
 Each component plays a clear role.
 The vegetables provide warmth and substance, the burrata adds richness, and the vinaigrette cuts through with acidity.
 The flavors stay distinct but cohesive, creating a dish that feels thoughtful without being complicated.